What is a General Surgeon?

 The da Vinci technology can be useful in a variety of surgical procedures.

-Procedures performed by Dr. Williams:
+General Surgery Procedures Performed by Dr. Williams:

 If you aren’t certain about robotic surgery, specifically the da Vinci System, check out the many patient advantages.